-As well as allowing you greater control to use your body weight against itself, following a hyperbolic stretching programme ensures that you focus on your form and target every muscle, even the less dominant ones.
+As well as allowing you greater control to use your body weight against itself, following a hyperbolic stretching program ensures that you focus on your form and target every muscle, even the less dominant ones.
 By improving your form, you will also notice a difference in your posture and, from here, a difference in your energy levels and even your overall mood!

-Its emphasis on relieving muscle tension not only prevents injury, but means that hyperbolic stretching can be a great workout option for many types of people.
+Its emphasis on relieving muscle tension not only prevents injury but means that hyperbolic stretching can be a great workout option for many types of people.
 Beginners can focus on perfecting the moves whilst people with a more extensive strength training background can use hyperbolic stretching to enhance their performance.

 What’s also great about hyperbolic stretching is that it can be done from wherever you are, with whatever time and space you have.
 Alex Larsson’s plan is totally digital and is really quick and easy to understand.